sjoerdvandommelen/id5415/collections/_id5415/4-1-self-study.md

 ---
 layout: course-page
-title: "self-study 4"
+title: "Network Technologies"
 permalink: /module4/self-study
 description: "Prototyping Connected Product - Self-Study 4"
 self-study-id: 4
 self-study-of: id5415-4
 tags:
-introduction: In this module, the self study material focus on
+introduction: In this module, the self study material focus on the main network technologies allowing to transmit information from one device to another.
+While industry standards are quickly evolving, we will particularly look at selection criteria to make choices that fit what you are designing.
 ---

 ---